 Most recently, Taylor has appeared as a support lead opposite Hugo Weaving in feature film Healing, directed by Craig Monahan for Poinblank Pictures.
 He also finished filming a lead role opposite Noah Taylor in The Menkhoff Method, directed by David Parker, and a support lead in What Lola Wants, directed by Rupert Glasson.

-On television, Taylor appeared as "Kiron" in the NBC telemovie "Hercules," and worked with acclaimed American director Peter Bogdanovich in "The Mystery Of Natalie Wood."
-Additionally, he played the role of "Vincent" in the BBC series "Ballykissangel" and had a lead opposite Guy Pearce and Rachael Griffiths in the feature film The Hard Word.
+On television, Taylor appeared as 'Kiron' in the NBC telemovie Hercules and worked with acclaimed American director, Peter Bogdanovich in The Mystery Of Natalie Wood.
+Additionally, he played the role of 'Vincent' in the BBC series Ballykissangel and had a lead role opposite Guy Pearce and Rachael Griffiths in the feature film The Hard Word.

 Taylor is no stranger to international blockbusters, starring as 'Skip Taylor' along side Chris O'Donnell in Vertical Limit and 'Agent Jones' in The Matrix.

 In a career covering 20 years, he has also starred in many productions in Australia and the US such as Mr. & Mrs. Murder, Satisfaction, Ned Kelly, After The Rain, First Daughter, Tales of The South Seas, Muggers, Underbelly - Tell Them Lucifer Was Here, Twisted Tales, Coffin Rock, Twentysomething, The Feds, Stingers, Phage and Nash's Vision (USA).
 Taylor has also starred as the lead opposite French star, Nadia Fares in the international feature film Storm Warning, was featured in Rogue, from one of Australia's hottest directors, Greg McLean, and seen in the Australian series Killing Time opposite David Wenham.